 Yes, there is a new normal.
 We will remember this together, forever.

 Let’s connect on Facebook and grow our community.
 You’ll receive time-sensitive small business owner updates throughout this time of uncertainty.

 We will all handle the things in our control – and hopefully not spend time worrying about anything out of our control.

-Pacific Payroll Group is dedicated to your success – and responding to any questions you have as an employer or employee or entrepreneur.
+Pacific Payroll Group is dedicated to your success – and responding to any questions you have as an employer, employee, or entrepreneur.

-Please let us know if there’s anything we can do to assist you during this time.
-As always, we appreciate your business and loyalty, and look forward to continuing to serve your payroll needs.
+As always, we appreciate your business and loyalty and look forward to continuing to serve your payroll needs.